Kitayama holds onto Bay Hill lead over Scheffler, Hovland

 There was plenty of evidence of trouble at Bay Hill, as always.

-Corey Conners of Canada was among four players who had at least a share of the lead at one point Saturday, only to shoot 40 on the back nine.
-He finished with a shot into the 18th that caromed off the rocks, into the rough and then trickled back down the rocks.
-He made bogey for a 75.
+Corey Conners of Canada was among four players who had at least a share of the lead at one point Saturday, only to shoot 40 on the back nine for a 75.

 Spieth opened bogey-bogey playing in the final group with Kitayama.
 He still was within two shots of the lead but then went the final 12 holes with no birdies and one bogey for a 74.
 Thomas played bogey-free until missing a 4-foot par putt on the last hole for a 72.